artistofmind/NetHack-Medieval/README.md

 - 8k (7680 w) = 96x
 - 10k (10240 w) = 128x

 I have provided all of the above, which I believe covers most standard screens.
-If you need something unusual, simply downsample the 10k tiles using a high-quality resampler, like the Lanczos filter in the free program IrfanView.
-(Divide the target width by 40, and there’s your tile size.)
+If you need something unusual, simply resize the 10k tiles using a high-quality resampler, like the Lanczos filter in the free program IrfanView.
+(Divide the target width by 40, and there’s your tile size. 🙂)

 ---